pourmalek/CovidVisualizedCountry/20220304 JOHN/readme.md

 Summary 20220304:

-COVID-19 reported cases and deaths are on the rise again in Canada at the national level and in all provinces.
+COVID-19 reported cases and deaths are on the rise again in Canada at the national level and in most provinces.

 <br/><br/>